Science and Technology Policy Institute: Sponsors and responsibilities

 The Science and Technology Policy Institute's primary sponsor is the National Science Foundation (NSF), which is the main source of appropriations for STPI.
 NSF STPI funding for fiscal year 2020 is reported to be $4.74 million.
 STPI's primary customer is the White House Office of Science and Technology Policy (OSTP).
-The work at STPI primarily focuses on supporting OSTP and its director, as well as his role as a co-chair of the United States President's Council of Advisors on Science and Technology.
+The work at STPI primarily focuses on supporting OSTP and its director, as well as her role as a co-chair of the United States President's Council of Advisors on Science and Technology.
 STPI also provides analytical support to the National Science Foundation (NSF), the National Aeronautics and Space Agency (NASA), the National Institutes of Health (NIH), the National Oceanic and Atmospheric Administration (NOAA), the Department of Energy, the Department of Health and Human Services, the Department of Transportation, and other science-performing federal agencies within the executive branch of the United States government.

 STPI provides technical analysis in a broad range of science and technology topics, including innovation, environment and energy, STEM education and workforce, space and aviation, life sciences, and scientometrics.
 The institute is responsible for compiling, analyzing, and interpreting information on significant science and technology research developments and trends, both in the United States and abroad.
 In particular, emphasis is placed on how the scope and content of federal science and technology research and development affects national and interagency issues.
 Other STPI duties include initiating studies and analyses to determine appropriate roles for federal and state governments, higher education institutions, and private industry in the development and application of science and technology; the primary aim is to support the long-term strength of the United States in science and technology research and development.
 STPI also provides technical support and assistance to the President's Council of Advisors on Science and Technology and interagency committees and panels of the federal government concerned with science and technology.
 STPI is required to submit an annual report to the President regarding progress made towards carrying out the responsibilities of the institute.